-Major players in the veterinary patient monitoring equipment market are Smiths Group plc, Hallowell Engineering & Manufacturing Corporation, DRE Veterinary, Digicare Biomedical Technology Inc. and Midmark Corporation.
+Major players in the veterinary patient monitoring market are Smiths Group plc; Hallowell Engineering & Manufacturing Corporation; DRE Veterinary; Digicare Biomedical Technology Inc. ; Midmark Corporation; Medtronic plc.

-The global veterinary patient monitoring equipment market is expected to grow from $0.33 billion in 2020 to $0.38 billion in 2021 at a compound annual growth rate (CAGR) of 15.2%.
-The growth is mainly due to the companies rearranging their operations and recovering from the COVID-19 impact, which had earlier led to restrictive containment measures involving social distancing, remote working, and the closure of commercial activities that resulted in operational challenges.
-The market is expected to reach $0.46 billion in 2025 at a CAGR of 4.9%.
+The global veterinary patient monitoring equipment market is expected to grow from $0.38 billion in 2021 to $0.42 billion in 2022 at a compound annual growth rate (CAGR) of 10.2%.
+The market is expected to grow to $0.59 billion in 2026 at a compound annual growth rate (CAGR) of 8.7%.

 The veterinary patient monitoring equipment market is regulated by government agencies such as European Medicines Agency (EMA), USFDA (the US food and drug ministration), and others.EMA should certify the medical devices before they are marketed.